sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 ![Time OSD example view]({static}/static/autohotkey-time-osd.png)

-Again, for this, I have a separate module called `time-osd.ahk` which I `#Include` in the master script and call it's init function.
+Again, for this, I have a separate module called `time-osd.ahk` which I `#Include` in the master script and call its init function.
 (This init-function-in-a-separate-module is something I came up with that was working well enough, I have no idea if it's a best practice).

 ```ahk linenos=true filename=time-osd.ahk